akshayrangasai/akshayrangasai.github.io/index.md

 ---
 layout: page
-title: Introduction
 ---
-I am D Akshay Rangasai, a Senior pursuing a Dual Degree in Mechanical Engineering at [IIT Madras](www.iitm.ac.in).
+I am D Akshay Rangasai, a senior pursuing a dual degree in mechanical engineering at [IIT Madras](www.iitm.ac.in).
 My Specialization is Intelligent Manufacturing.